eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 In the railway domain it is often useful to work with schematic (also called abstract) networks instead of (or in addition to) geographical networks.
 Such abstract networks can make it easier so see all tracks and switches on a single screen without zooming and panning.
 SUMO supports working with abstract maps in the following ways:

 - all roads and tracks can have a custom "length" value that differs from their visual length.
-This allows to separate the visualization of the network from it's simulation behavior (w.r.t. distance traveled).
+This allows to separate the visualization of the network from its simulation behavior (w.r.t. distance traveled).
 - sumo-gui supports loading an abstract map of a network along with a geographical map by using options **-n geo.net.xml -N abstract.net.xml**.
 The two networks must have the exact same topology and may only differ in their geometry.
   - The user may switch between the visualization of either geometry via the hotkey **CTRL+K** or by setting Street visualization setting *secondary shape*.
   - All outputs that include geometry information (i.e. [fcd-output](Output/FCDOutput.md)) will be according the the network loaded with option **-n**